AneeshHatkar/mythos-engine/README.md

 ---

-## Stage 2 / Chunk 2 — World Intelligence Layer
+# World Intelligence Layer

-Stage 2 upgrades MythOS Engine from a foundation backend into a full world-generation, world-evaluation, world-persistence, world-export, and world-learning-ready system.
+The world intelligence layer turns MythOS from a backend skeleton into a world-generation, world-evaluation, world-persistence, world-export, and world-learning-ready system.

+It creates structured world outputs that later characters, relationships, plots, and scenes must obey.

-Stage 2 focuses on the World Intelligence Layer.
+## World Intelligence Pipeline

-### What Stage 2 Does

-Stage 2 creates a complete backend world intelligence pipeline.

-The full pipeline is:

 ```text
 template/raw seed